TradePortProject/tradeport/docs/img/Final Report.md

 > - Module decomposition
 > - Branching strategy and DevSecOps practices

+The development view describes the organization of the software artifacts and source code.
+It includes:

+Modular repository layout: /frontend, /auth-service, /user-service, /scripts, /infra

+Technologies used: React (Vite + TypeScript + TailwindCSS), .NET Core (C#), SQL Server

+DevSecOps practices including SonarQube for code quality, Snyk and GitHub Dependabot for dependency vulnerability scanning, OWASP scanning for vulnerability detection, and Docker Scout for container image security

+Trunk-based development strategy: the main branch is always in a deployable state, with short-lived feature branches merged via pull requests after successful CI checks

+This view is targeted at developers and maintainers for understanding codebase structure and collaborative workflows.

 #### 3.1.4 Physical View

 > This view captures the deployment architecture.
 It includes: